Kemoh Sesay

-Ibrahim Kemoh Sesay (or Sessay) is a Sierra Leonean politician from the ruling All People's Congress (APC) political party.
+Ibrahim Kemoh Sesay (or Sessay, born 24 August 1960 in Port Loko) is a Sierra Leonean politician from the ruling All People's Congress (APC) political party.
 He is Sierra Leone's former Minister of Transportation and Aviation and member of the Pan-African Parliament.

 Biography

 Sesay is born in Port Loko, Port Loko District, a muslim and a member of the Temne ethnic group.

 From 2002 on, he had served as a member of Parliament of Sierra Leone representing Port Loko District.
 Sesay easily won re-election in 2007 with 75.7% of the total vote in his district; he had defeated Munirr Sankoh of the Sierra Leone People's Party by nearly 9,000 votes.
 He was appointed Minister of Transportation by president Ernest Bai Koroma in October, 2007.